mhmdmstfa2010/AWS-VPC-Infrastructure-Automation/README.md

 # AWS-VPC-Infrastructure-Automation

-This project is part of the [AWS DevOps in 90 Days](https://cloudnativebasecamp.com/courses/aws-devops-90/) course by [Ahmed Metwally](https://cloudnativebasecamp.com/) at CloudNativeBaseCamp.
+This project is part of the [AWS DevOps90%](https://cloudnativebasecamp.com/courses/aws-devops-90/) course by [Ahmed Metwally](https://cloudnativebasecamp.com/) at CloudNativeBaseCamp.

 ## Task Overview